sangwook236/SWL/README.md

 #### Using a build script
 * Download sources from the SWL's repository.
-* Cange the directory to SWL.
+* Change the directory to SWL.
 * Change the direcotry to the build directory.
 	* e.g.) cd build
 * Run a build script.